This article is generated by AI translation.

 // Then pass uid into SQL parameters

-PAIRS Rules
+PAIRS Rule

 Used to iterate collections (Map/List/Array) and generate SQL fragments based on a template.

-@{pairs, collection, template}: Iteratescollection, applyingtemplateto each element.
+@{pairs, :collection, template}: Iterates:collection, applyingtemplateto each element.

 - Using Rules